tegbessou/tasting/README.md

 ![img.png](resources/v2-domain.png)

 ## Refactoring DDD
-/!\ Important change to do
-One repository for an aggregate root
-Challenge Invitation entity to follow aggregate rules

-Challenge the presence of an entity Owner in tasting to use with participant entity

-Put doctrine entity in infrastructure and seperate domain entity from doctrine entity Remove Assert from Webmozart and create my own domain service to assert this Enforce rules that domains must be independent of each other

 All value object should be recreated in the entity and not in their own code

+Put doctrine entity in infrastructure and seperate domain entity from doctrine entity

 Reflect to put specification for Invitation Status